The ghosts of forgotten things: A study on size after forgetting

 \section{Size after forgetting, Horn case}

 How much forgetting variables increases or decreases size?
-Decreasing size may be the whole reason for forgetting: make the formula take less storage space, make it easier to be worked on (inference, satisfiability), make it show its epistemological properties (presence of literals, dependence between literals).
-Even if decreasing size is not the reason for forgetting, it may be an added benefit of it; increasing size a drawback.

-In both cases, the question remains: given a formula $A$ and a set of variables $Y$, how much space forgetting $Y$ from $A$ takes?
+Given a formula $A$ and a set of variables $Y$, how much space forgetting $Y$ from $A$ takes?
 Technically, how large is a formula expressing forgetting $Y$ from $A$?
-A complexity analysis of a decision problem requires turning that question into a yes/no problem.
+A complexity analysis of a decision problem requires turning it into a yes/no question.
 Given $k$, $A$ and $Y$, does a formula $B$ of size bounded by $k$ express forgetting?

-This is a decision problem: its instances comprise a formula $A$ and a number $k$ each; the solution is yes or no. Yet, it may not always capture the question of interest.
+This is a decision problem: each of its instances comprises a number $k$, a formula $A$ and a set of variables $Y$; the solution is yes or no. Yet, it may not always capture the question of interest.
 For example, $A$ may be a formula of size 100 that can be reduced to size 20 by forgetting the variables $Y$.
 This looks like a good result: the resulting formula takes much less space to be stored, checking what can be inferred from it is usually easier, and its literals are probably related in some simple way.
 Yet, all of this may be illusory: formula $A$ has size 100, but only because it is extremely redundant; it could be reduced to size 10 just by rearrangements, without forgetting anything.